You arrange and regularly review appropriate data sharing agreements with parties with whom you routinely share personal data.

 - what is going to happen to the data at each stage; and

 - the standards set (with a high privacy default for children).

 - Where necessary, procedures and guidance covering each organisation’s day-to-day operations support the agreements..

-- If your organisation is acting as a joint controller (within the meaning of Article 26 of the GDPR), you set out responsibilities under an arrangement or a data sharing agreement and you provide appropriate privacy information to individuals.
+- If your organisation is acting as a joint controller (within the meaning of Article 26 of the UK GDPR), you set out responsibilities under an arrangement or a data sharing agreement and you provide appropriate privacy information to individuals.

 - You have a regular review process to make sure that the information remains accurate and up to date, and to examine how the agreement is working.